NotWoods/tigeroakes.com/content/posts/any-wreaks-havoc-on-overloads/index.md

 );
 ```

 However, you can only write so many overloads.
 Eventually, you need to fallback to an array with an unknown length like above.
-TypeScript's [official type definitions for `Promise.all`](https://github.com/microsoft/TypeScript/blob/065a996345fcfafd3c744d2a724a1ae9f31f9ab0/lib/lib.es2015.promise.d.ts#L41) hardcodes arrays up to length 10, and fallback after that.
+TypeScript 4.4's [official type definitions for `Promise.all`](https://github.com/microsoft/TypeScript/blob/065a996345fcfafd3c744d2a724a1ae9f31f9ab0/lib/lib.es2015.promise.d.ts#L41) hardcodes arrays up to length 10, and fallback after that.

 ## How `any` creates problems with overloads